zxcnxc/zxcnxc.github.io/content/blog/ensp-wsl/index.md

 ```
 ## Troubleshoot

-In my case, I only need to disable Virtual Machine Platform
+In my case, all I need to do is turn off Virtual Machine Platform.

-Therefore, the temporary solution is to disable Virtual Machine Platform / Hyper-V using 2 methods.
+As a result, the short-term solution is to disable Virtual Machine Platform / Hyper-V using one of two methods :

 1. Using Powershell <br>
 To disable Hyper-V by using Windows PowerShell, follow these steps: